Esther-Gu/Esther-Gu.github.io/_pages/research.md

 * Rahrovani, Y., Gu, H., Austin R. Reaching Optimal Distinctiveness at Different Product Dimensions: Case studies in Designers’ Strategies to Influence User Perceptions by Changing Interpretive Flexibility and Sending Signals Over Time.
 Now in the stage of theoretical development

-My third research project is under review at *Group Decision and Negotiation*.
+My third research project is under review.
 The paper is related to leadership emergence in Open Source Software context.
 * Gu, H., Neufeld, D., Title hidden.